CemAkr30/api-gateway/README.md

 # API Gateway — EBYN (Electronic Declaration System)

+I designed and built this API Gateway from scratch.
 A Spring Cloud Gateway-based API Gateway service developed at GİB Teknoloji, providing secure and centralized access to declaration microservices.

 ## What It Does